 There are a number of ways that can help to reduce the likelihood of discrimination happening in a workplace.
 Explain how practices that support equality and diversity, such as working in a person-centred way, can help to reduce discrimination in the workplace.

-Working in a person-centred way can help to reduce the likelihood of discrimination because all individuals will consulted about their needs, wishes and preferences and collaborate as an equal partner in their care provision.
-Staff will respect the beliefs and wishes of the individuals that they support and promote their rights, including their right to make their own choices.
+Working in a person-centred way can help to reduce the likelihood of discrimination because all individuals will be consulted about their needs, wishes and preferences and collaborate as equal partners in their care provision.
+Staff will respect the beliefs and wishes of the individuals they support and promote their rights, including their right to make their own choices.